 It’s time to start paying attention to the outcomes that impact the business.
 For example, choose metrics that are particularly relevant to your business objectives and matter to stakeholders.
 These might include: employee engagement, time to competency, employee retention, sharing and collaboration, the percentage increase of productivity, and revenue growth.

 Here are a few of the features that already help employees around the world upskill at the point of need:

-Ready to see THRIVE LXP in action for yourself?
+Ready to see THRIVE Learning & Skills Platform in action for yourself?
 Get yourself a free personalised demo and explore how a next-gen learning platform can transform learning in your organisation.

 Make sure you are tracking these 10 KPIs to ensure your compliance training is working at maximum efficiency.

 Modern L&D professionals have to be agile to deliver results against business objectives.
 Learn how to prioritise your tasks for maximum impact.

 It's spring cleaning season, and we are sharing our top tips for decluttering your learning platform and bringing it back to life!

 Get started and see how your employees can thrive.Get Learning & Skills Platform demoGet Content Club demo